 CIC Capital's direct investment: CIC Capital has expanded its footprint and established a comprehensive monitoring mechanism to review the audit reports of investee companies.
 Its overseas investment model is built on a matrix that combines key geographies and sectors.
 In 2019, CIC Capital approved 30 investments, with a total commitment of approximately USD 5.8 billion covering infrastructure, energy, TMT, consumer, healthcare, manufacturing, agriculture and other sectors.
 Tailor-made solutions and post-investment management plans were implemented for several legacy deals, based on the local market environment and project performance.
 By working with stakeholders and capitalizing on market windows, CIC Capital exited projects successfully and secured returns.

-In 2019, CIC's overseas portfolio posted a net annual return of 17.41%.
-As of December 31, 2019, CIC had realized an annualized cumulative 10-year net return of 6.60% and an annualized cumulative net return of 6.13% since its inception on September 29, 2007 (performances above are all denominated in USD).
+In 2020, CIC’s overseas portfolio posted a net annual return of 14.07%.
+As at December 31, 2020, CIC’s cumulative 10-year net return stood at 6.82%, and its annualized cumulative net return since inception stood at 6.71%.
+(All the above figures are calculated on a USD value basis).

 Investment Performance on the Global Portfolio (all measured in US$)

 a.
 Net cumulative annualized returns and the annual return for 2008 are calculated since inception on 29 September 2007.